csgo-xmum/website/README.md

 # Protanimal
 This is a group work repo for XMUM Community Service 2020/04.

-- Aim: Build a website for propagation our work.
+- Aim: Build a website for propagation of our work.

 - Framework: [Hugo](https://gohugo.io)